Vespertine112/dotfiles/README.md

-# dotfiles
+# my dotfiles
-dot-files configrepo (endeavour os / general) testS
-Major credit to Yoru / rxyhn

 # Starship terminal
-[Linux] ln to ~/.config then add to .zshrc
+[Linux] symlink to .config
--> eval "$(starship init zsh)"
--> Install all plugins through oh-my-zsh
-    history-substring-search
-    colored-man-pages
-    zsh-autosuggestions
-    zsh-syntax-highlighting
-    zsh-z
--> Then remove the theme enable block from the oh-my-zsh.sh script

 [Windows] Add to powershell profile in ~/Documents/WindowsPowershell/profile.ps1 -> Invoke-Expression (&starship init powershell)

 # General Tooling
--> Rofi for launcher / powermenu / volume
+- Rofi for launcher / powermenu / volume
--> Polybar for polybar
+- Polybar for polybar
+- compfy for compositor
--> picom for compositor using jonaburg animations with tweaks -> Custom starship for shell prompt
+- Custom starship for shell prompt
--> zsh for shell
+- zsh for shell w/ oh-my-zsh plugins

+# Windows Notes
+*This is really here for me to remember*

+In the event that you have to use windows, install [kmomorebi](https://github.com/LGUG2Z/komorebi) (tiling window manager for windows)

 # Notes
 -> Fonts are stored in misc/fonts, need to be installed to ~/.fonts then fc-cache -fv -> make xprofile executable and symlink to home dir

 # TODO:
 -> Implement polybar weather and better themeing
--> Need to yoink the material theme and rewrite it to resolve mpd issues